anko/eslisp/readme.markdown

 —to use it.

+Or if you'd like to also be able to load macros from `.esl` eslisp files without first compiling them to JavaScript, you can do that with

+    (macroRequire someName "./file.esl")

 This means you can publish eslisp macros on [npm][38].
 The name prefix `eslisp-` and keyword `eslisp-macro` are recommended.
 [Some exist already.][39]